bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 ### Creating Subnets with Cloudformation.

-When creating subnets in Cloudformation, the AvailabilityZone Name must be passed as a String.
+When creating subnets in Cloudformation, the AvailabilityZone Name must be used.
 For example us-east-1a.
 However, you can not use the Zone Id like use1-az2.
 ````
 Type: AWS::EC2::Subnet
 Properties:
-  AssignIpv6AddressOnCreation: Boolean
-  AvailabilityZone: String
+  AvailabilityZone: us-east-1a
-  CidrBlock: String
+  CidrBlock: 10.0.0.0/24
-  Ipv6CidrBlock: String
-  MapPublicIpOnLaunch: Boolean
-  Tags:
-    - Tag
   VpcId: String
   ````
-In order to know which zone name to use I had to first describe the accounts availability zones using the cli.
-Comparing this output to the workspaces zone mappings, I learned that i had to build my subnets in Zone Names us-east-1b, us-east-1c, us-east-1d.
+The following command can be used to determine which zone names map to the workspace supported physical zone Ids.

 ````
 aws ec2 describe-availability-zones --region us-east-1 | jq .[] |grep Zone